 Since 2015, RSG has provided on-call housing consulting services to Orange County Community Resources for a wide variety of housing programs and projects.
 Our services have included:

-- Policies and Procedures Manuals – RSG prepared policy and procedure manuals for the County’s CDBG, HOME CoC, and ESG programs as well as for their Affordable Housing Compliance Monitoring at properties assisted by the County.
-The manuals were written broadly enough to ensure compliance with federal requirements while giving staff flexibility to change internal procedures without a need to revise constantly their policies and procedures.
+RSG prepared policy and procedure manuals for the County’s CDBG, HOME CoC, and ESG programs as well as for their Affordable Housing Compliance Monitoring at properties assisted by the County.
+The manuals were written broadly enough to ensure compliance with federal requirements while giving staff flexibility to change internal procedures without a need to constantly revise their policies and procedures.
 RSG continues to work with the City to routinely update the manuals in order to ensure compliance.

 - Reviewing the developer’s development pro forma to determine the reasonableness of estimated development costs, revenue assumptions and proposed financing structure, including, but not limited to, the potential for receiving HOME funds.